Advertisement

 Make no mistake, however, those who shake the Augusta National chairman’s hand in Butler Cabin at the conclusion of the tournament earn an impressive financial reward.

-As the rise of LIV Golf and the mega-million-dollar purse has caused the PGA Tour to counter with its own $20 million signature events, prize money records are falling all over the place.
+As the rise of LIV Golf and the mega-million-dollar purse has caused the PGA Tour to counter with its own $20 million signature events, prize money records have fallen all over the place.
 The question is whether the majors can keep up, given that their purses turn out to be lower than other "regular" tour events on the two rival circuits.

-Truth be told, it’s actually a matter of “catching” up, which is exactly what the Masters has been doing for the past few years.
+Truth be told, it has been actually a matter of “catching” up, which is exactly what the Masters has been doing for the past few years.
 In 2020 and 2021, the Masters payout was $11.5 million, with the winner earning $2.07 million.
 It jumped to $15 million and $2.7 million for Scottie Scheffler in 2022, then $18 million in 2023, with Jon Rahm claiming $3.24 million for his win.
-Potentially, the tournament will increase the purse again this year, but nothing official will likely be announced until a cut is made during tournament week.
+Last year, Scheffler claimed $3.6 million from a $20 million overall purse.
+Potentially, the tournament will increase the purse again this year, but nothing official will be announced until a cut is made during tournament week.

 tiger-woods-2019-masters-trophy-green-jacket.jpg